Kraft Foods Inc.: Trans-fat litigation

-Kraft denies any wrongdoing.
-Kraft's response briefs emphasize that the challenged claims are technically true.
-For example, Vegetable Thins are "made with real vegetables", and Kraft argues that this true statement cannot be called misleading.
-Kraft uses a similar line of argument for claims like "good source of calcium, iron & zinc to support kids' growth and development", "whole wheat", and others.

-Regarding several packaging claims, Kraft argues that they are not factual statements that can be proven true or false.
-For example, Kraft argues that the word "wholesome" is subjective and vague.
-Promotional statements that are too vague to prove or disprove are called puffery and are not actionable under the law.
-Kraft argues that "wholesome", "sensible", and "smart" are all puffery and therefore cannot be found misleading or deceitful.

 Political campaign

 In 2012, Kraft contributed $1,950,500 to a $46 million political campaign known as "The Coalition Against The Costly Food Labeling Proposition, sponsored by Farmers and Food Producers" The organization was founded to oppose Proposition 37, a California citizen's initiative mandating the labeling of foods containing genetically modified ingredients.
 As a result, there were calls for a boycott of Kraft products.

 Environmental record

 For years Kraft purchased paper for its packaging from Asia Pulp & Paper, the third-largest paper producer in the world which was called a "forest criminal" for destroying "precious habitat" in Indonesia's rain forest.
 In 2011, when Kraft cancelled its contract with Asia Pulp & Paper, Greenpeace executive director Phil Radford commended the company for "taking rainforest conservation seriously".